Joseph Lagrange (soldier): Revolutionary Wars

 He was the son of Armand Lagrange, a merchant, and his wife Marianne Baruit.
 He became mayor of Lectoure in 1791 but three years later joined the army as a captain in the 2nd Gers Volunteer Battalion, fighting in Carinthia and in Tyrol during the 1796 and 1797 Italian campaigns.
 Rising rapidly through the ranks, he was chosen by Bonaparte to take part in the French invasion of Egypt.
 He fought in Egypt and Syria and rose to brigadier general on 14 July 1798.
-He entered Cairo at the head of the vanguard and distinguished himself at the siege of El Arish, the siege of Acre and the battle of Heliopolis.
+He entered Cairo at the head of the vanguard and distinguished himself at the siege of El Arish, the Siege of Acre and the Battle of Heliopolis.
 On his return from Egypt he was made inspector general of the gendarmerie and a général de division, before being put in command of the 14th Military Division on 23 September 1800.
 He was made a knight of the Légion d'honneur on 11 December 1803, rising to grand officer on 14 June 1804.

 Napoleonic Wars

-In 1805 Lagrange was made commander in chief of an expedition against the British colonies on the Antilles.
-Landing at Roseau, he captured the ships in the port, the garrison and its artillery and supplies before destroying the fortifications and magazines.
-Returning to Europe early in 1806, he was put in command of a division sent to Holland and contributed to the success of the 1806 Prussian campaign against the elector of Hesse-Cassel under the command of maréchal Mortier.
+In 1805 Lagrange was made commander in chief of an expedition against the British colonies in the Antilles.
+Landing at Roseau, Dominica, he captured the ships in the port, the garrison and its artillery and supplies before destroying the fortifications and magazines.
+Returning to Europe early in 1806, he was put in command of a division sent to Holland and contributed to the success of the 1806 Prussian campaign against the elector of Hesse-Cassel under the command of Maréchal Mortier.
 He was a member of the committee which organized the Kingdom of Westphalia and so became minister of war and chief of staff to its first king, Jérôme Bonaparte.

 In 1808 he was summoned to fight in the Peninsular War, where he fought in the attack on Lascanti on 18 November before pursuing the enemy to Terracina.
-Under maréchal Lannes he contributed to the victory at the battle of Tudela and the major losses it inflicted on Castaños.
+Under Maréchal Lannes he contributed to the victory at the Battle of Tudela and the major losses it inflicted on Castaños.
 He was ordered to Germany in 1809 to command Charles I, Grand Duke of Baden's contingent.
 On 26 April 1810 he was made a count of the empire.
 He was made governor of Haute-Souabe at the start of the French invasion of Russia in 1812 and also commander of a division in 9th Army Corps.
-In 1813 he moved to maréchal Marmont's corps, fighting in the siege of Hoertel, the marshlands of Bobinsk, the battle of Dresden and the battle of Leipzig.
-He also distinguished himself in the French campaign of 1814, notably in the battle of Lesmont on 2 February 1814 and the battle of Champaubert on 10 February 1814, where he was severely wounded in the head.
+In 1813 he moved to maréchal Marmont's corps, fighting in the siege of Hoertel, the marshlands of Bobinsk, the Battle of Dresden and the Battle of Leipzig.
+He also distinguished himself in the French campaign of 1814, notably in the Battle of Lesmont on 2 February 1814 and the Battle of Champaubert on 10 February 1814, where he was severely wounded in the head.